 Tumbling Tom Yellow

 Hybrid.
-Yellow tomato cascades to 20" or more, For hanging baskets 1-2" fruits, Determinate.
+Yellow tomato cascades to 20" or more, ideal for hanging baskets, 1-2" fruits.
+Determinate.
+1 oz.
+70 days.

 Heirloom.
-The "peach" tomatoes with light fuzz similar to a peach.
-Creamy yellow, 2-inch fruits.
+These "peach" tomatoes have a light fuzz similar to a peach but produce creamy yellow, 2-inch fruits.
 Indeterminate.
 2-4 oz.
 80 days.

 Heirloom.
-A great tomato just loaded with hundreds of small 1-2 inch yellow pear-shaped fruit.
-An old-time favorite from Grandma’s garden.
+Loaded with hundreds of small, 1-2 inch yellow pear-shaped fruit, this old-time favorite could have been found in Grandma’s garden.
 Indeterminate.
+1 oz.
 75-80 days.